 Anaheim Coves Trails

-This trail in Anaheim is a nice, family friendly easy one.
+This trail in Anaheim is a nice and easy one.
 You will walk along the Santa Ana River where it becomes a lake on a stroller friendly paved path.
 There is even some shade!

 - Length: 3 miles